ysthakur/CMSC417-Notes/content/Review/Final Exam Review.md

 - Makes routing loops much less likely than DV routing

 ==todo take notes on count-to-infinity and split horizon and poison reverse (on exam 1, q2.2)==

+### Count-to-infinity

+Problem:
+- If link goes down/cost increases, other nodes can go into a routing loop
+- Keep increasing cost to the node that is now unreachable/higher cost until it hits infinity

+Solutions:
+- Have a small number for infinity and stop counting there
+	- If a node is more than, say, 15 hops away, consider it unreachable
+	- May work for small networks but not bigger ones
+- Split horizon
+	- If node X learned a route from its neighbor Y, it won't send that route back to Y
+- Poison reverse
+	- If node X learned the route to node Z from its neighbor Y, it'll tell Y that node Z is unreachable through X

 ## [IP](IP/IP.md)